-Drama~Sutra is a maiden initiative of Nautanki Theatre Company to contribute contemporary and socially relevant plays to Australian stage and literature.
+Drama~Sutra started out as a maiden initiative aimed at contributing contemporary and socially relevant plays to the Australian stage and literature.

-The entire project runs for a year yielding a number of Australian plays about South Asian diaspora.
-Project is divided into 4 phases i.e. ground work, play development, reading and producing.
-After playreading, Nautankicompany would like to work further with the playwrights to develop the plays with an aim to produce, if possible.
+The project runs for a year, yielding a number of Australian plays about the South Asian diaspora.
+Following the four phases of ground work, play development, reading and producing, we continue to work with the playwrights to develop their work, with a goal to produce, if possible.

 The writers and their mentor meet monthly to develop their work.

 Initiated by Creative Director Neel Banerjee, the project aims to:

 In our inaugural year (2017-2018), Kevin Bathman, Roanna Gonsalves and Sonal Moore participated in the program, writing three draft versions of full-length plays.
 John Suter Linton mentored the team of writers.
 Following this exercise, NTC worked with Sonal Moore to produce her play Ten Years to Home in two shows at Riverside Theatre.